letruonggiangnh/letruonggiangnh/README.md

 <h1 align="center">Hi 👋, I'm Giang</h1>
 <h3 align="center">A passionate software developer</h3>

-- 👯 I’m looking to collaborate on **hobby project with both web and mobile roles**
+- 👯 I’m looking to collaborate on **your hobby project with both web and mobile developer role**

 - 📫 How to reach me **letruonggiangnh@gmail.com**